peppy/peppy.github.io/_posts/2022/05/2022-05-07-cycling-across-japan.md

 Oh, and this wasn't actually the end of our cycling team.
 When we got back to Tokyo, we still felt like a final ride before parting ways, and did a 105 km trip up (and back down) Tama river (多摩川) to feast on some burgers.
 This set a record for a single day on this trip, and was a really nice way to end things!

----

-I was really happy to have as much footage and GPS data of this trip, and enjoyed the process of creating this article (along with figuring out the best way to visualise things).
+As an aside, I was really happy to have as much footage and GPS data of this trip, and enjoyed the process of creating this article (along with figuring out the best way to visualise things).
 While I ended up using Relive – and app that does most of the heavy lifting – I tried out five other methods of visualisation, all which had their individual benefits and drawbacks.
 Here's just one example I was toying with, which feels really nice and correctly shows the break stops we made along the way, but ultimately didn't convey the scale that 3D visualisation can.

 <video width="100%" controls src="/images/cycling-across-japan/GPX-Animation.mp4"></video>